William Courtenay, 10th Earl of Devon: Life

 He was born on 19 June 1777, the eldest son of Dr Henry Reginald Courtenay, Bishop of Exeter and his wife Lady Elizabeth Howard, daughter of Lieut-Gen Thomas Howard, 2nd Earl of Effingham.

 Courtenay was educated at Westminster School before going up to Christ Church, Oxford.
 He was called to the bar at Lincoln's Inn in 1799, and served from 1817 until 1826 as a Master-in-Chancery.

 Returned as Member of Parliament for Exeter from 1812 until January 1826, he resigned his seat upon appointment as Assistant Clerk to the House of Lords, at an annual salary of £4,000, and was pleased to assist his cousin, Viscount Courtenay, establish his right, in 1831, to the ancient family earldom before the Parliamentary Committee of Privileges.
 He stayed in post until May 1835, when he succeeded his second cousin as 10th Earl of Devon, as well as inheriting Powderham Castle in Devon and estates in Ireland.
 He was elected High Steward of Oxford University in 1838, and was also a governor of Charterhouse.

 In 1843, British prime minister, Sir Robert Peel, asked him to chair a commission on Irish land tenure.
 The resulting report by the Devon Commission was published in 1845.

 Sporting career

-Courtenay is known to have played in one first-class cricket match in 1797, scoring a single run in his two innings.
+Courtenay is known to have played in one cricket match in 1797, scoring a single run in his two innings.